Five words from the blurb: Iceland, epic, sheep, independence, masterpiece

 I first heard about Independent People when David Mitchell, one of my favourite authors, recommended it.
 He seems to have a very good taste in books and so I now snap up anything that he highlights.

-He wants to be able to survive without having to rely on anyone else and the lengths he goes to occasionally seem a bit extreme to me.
+He wants to be able to survive without having to rely on anyone else and the lengths he goes to are a bit extreme.
 For example, he finds it rude to ask anyone for help, to the extent that in a life or death situation he offered to help someone with a mundane task until that person was grateful and asked if there was anything they could do for him.

 This book is beautifully written and packed with quotable sentences and amazing descriptions.